 We had spent the previous night in a dingy motel where the shower was a part of the bedroom and the existence of our ceiling was subjective.
 My aunts, uncles, and cousins had gone dancing in the town’s square, the night before.
 My grandmother and I contently stayed in to make sure we got lots of rest.
 Like grandmother like granddaughter.

-DAY TWO: DRIVING TO BAHIA DE LAS AGUILAS
+BAHIA DE LAS AGUILAS

 “This is going to be the best beach you’ve ever seen in your life” my uncle guaranteed me the next morning, as he sipped on his morning cafecito.